alirahmti/Linux/README.md

 > #### Crafted with care and ❤️ by [Ali Rahmati](https://github.com/alirahmti). 👨‍💻
 > If this repo saved you time or solved a problem, a ⭐ means everything in the DevOps world. 🧠💾
 > Your star ⭐ is like a high five from the terminal — thanks for the support! 🙌🐧

-### 🔄 Frequently Updated

-This repository is continuously updated with new configurations, fixes, and improvements.
-Stay tuned for more!